 Religious Education

-• To help children to acquire and develop knowledge and understanding of Christianity and the other principal religions represented in Great Britain
+• acquire and develop knowledge and understanding of Christianity and the other principal religions represented in Great Britain

-• Develop the ability to make reasoned and informed judgements about religious and moral issues
+• dsevelop the ability to make reasoned and informed judgements about religious and moral issues

 At Goat Lees Primary School, the following religions have been selected for study: